Use a Cover Letter Checklist to Ace Your Job Applications

 You want to leave your reader with an inspired impression of the value you'd bring to the company, which includes more than your hard skills and professional experience— your personality has value as well.
 Showcase your ability to approach your professional work with a style that is uniquely yours.

-To get inspiration for your own cover letter, take a look at these cover letter examples.
+To get inspiration for your own cover letter, take a look at these short cover letter samples.

 We’ve created a comprehensive cover letter checklist to help you craft an effective and personalized cover letter that lands you your dream job.